 Between sky and forest, the train defies vertical drops and crosses the Têt and Eyne valleys at the foot of the Canigou mountains.

 There are unique views to take your breath away, from the Séjourné Viaduct and from the last suspended railway bridge in France, the Gisclard Bridge.
 Both of these impressive structures are in fact listed historical monuments, so don’t forget your camera!

 A journey to enjoy with the family or among friends, to discover all the riches of the Catalonian Pyrenees.

-Beware, seats cannot be reserved, and tickets are available only at stations along the route!
+Beware, seats must be reserved, and tickets are available at stations along the route !